Pagan and Roman Catholic statues, and “carrying the god”

 Santa’s hard-working elves are definitely not holy angels, and his reindeer flight can only depict one thing.
 In the occult, supernatural flight always relates to demonic Astro Travel.
 As with all other so-called fairy tale characters who fly on magic carpets, broom sticks, gooses and such, Santa’s flight is occultic, to say the least.
 Interestingly, this fat white-bearded guy was first dressed in a bright green suit.
 When Americans began to commercialize this moneymaking scheme during the 19th century, bathing the Roman Catholic Church in even greater luxury, the Vatican suddenly dressed Santa in a red suit trimmed with white fur, wearing black gum boots.
 According to the Vatican, the Santa idol supposedly commemorates the many so-called ‘miracles,’ attributed to their ‘saint’ Nicholas, a 4th century bishop, who was a great ‘miracle worker’ and a ‘secret gift-giver.’

-Tragically, Protestants and Evangelicals, who seemingly ‘reformed’ and ‘repented’ from such Catholic witchcraft, also honor, and thus worship the dead ‘saints,’ (spiritual ancestors or gods,) of the Roman Catholic Church.
-Even if Nicholas were a ‘secret gift-giver,’ he was not as most Christians believe, imitating the Three Wise Men, who brought gifts to honor the Christ Child.
+Tragically, Protestants and Evangelicals, who seemingly ‘reformed’ and ‘repented’ from such Catholic witchcraft, also honor, and thus worship the dead ‘saints,’ (spiritual ancestor gods,) of the Roman Catholic Church.
+Even if Nicholas were a ‘secret gift-giver,’ he was not as most Christians believe, imitating the Three Wise Men, who brought gifts to honor Jesus.
 The papacy brought the whole idea of Christmas to life to make Caesar Constantine and other Roman converts feel comfortable with Christianity.
-As such, the papacy created ‘saint’ Nicholas to imitate the gift-giving tradition of the Roman festival of Saturnalia.
+That is why the papacy created ‘saint’ Nicholas to imitate the gift-giving tradition of the Roman festival of Saturnalia.
 During this festival, in reverence and worship of the ‘rebirth’ of the sun god Saturn, high-class officials brought the ‘divine’ Roman Emperor gifts to prove that they worship him as the representation of the sun god – or the human form of the sun god himself.
-Just as that blasphemous so-called ‘divine father,’ the Roman Catholic pope, who calls himself ‘the vicar of Christ,’ (or Christ on earth,) the Roman Emperor was the ‘vicar’ of Saturn.
+Just as that so-called ‘divine father,’ the Roman Catholic pope, who calls himself ‘the vicar of Christ,’ (or Christ on earth,) the Roman Emperor was the ‘vicar’ of Saturn.
 True to polytheist/pantheist dogma, (as worshippers of many gods and all of nature as gods,) poor Romans would then also exchange gifts during these festivals, usually ‘sacred’ leaves or twig gods, to bring their family and friends ‘good luck.’

 Mistletoe and Christmas Wreaths